Articles related to rhetoric and style

 middle style - definition and examples of middle style

-In classical rhetoric, speech or writing that falls between the extremes of the plain style and the grand style.
+In classical rhetoric, the middle style is speech or writing that falls between the extremes of the plain style and the grand style.

 The Five Canons of Classical Rhetoric - Grammar & Composition